FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/node_editor_software.rst

 N-Spline instruction
 ----------------------

-Click the "N-Spline" command node to enter the node graph editing interface
+Click the "N-Spline" command node to enter the node graph editing interface.

 This instruction is a spline instruction algorithm optimization instruction.
 It will replace the existing spline instruction later.
 This instruction is divided into three parts: multi-point trajectory start, multi-point trajectory segment and multi-point trajectory end.
 The multi-point trajectory starts with multi-point trajectory.
 The starting mark of the movement.
 The multi-point track segment means setting each track point.
 Click the icon to enter the point adding interface.
 The end of the multi-point track is the end mark of the multi-point track movement.
 Here you can set the control mode and debugging speed.
 The control mode is divided into for a given control point and a given path point.